cemkucukgenc/tum_autsys_project/README.md

 ## 2. Installation guide <a name="installation_guide"></a>

 ### 2.1.
 System setup <a name="system_setup"></a>
-This project is developed for `Ubuntu 20.04` with `ROS Noetic`.
+This project is developed for `Ubuntu 18.04` with `ROS Melodic`.
 Be sure your system has the same configuration.
 You can check the following links to install them:

- - `Ubuntu 20.04` setup guide link: https://releases.ubuntu.com/focal/
+ - `Ubuntu 18.04` setup guide link: https://releases.ubuntu.com/bionic/
- - `ROS Noetic` setup guide link: https://wiki.ros.org/noetic/Installation/Ubuntu
+ - `ROS Melodic` setup guide link: https://wiki.ros.org/Melodic/Installation/Ubuntu

- It is required that the `ROS Noetic` should be sourced in each terminal to run the simulation as mentioned in the `ROS Noetic` setup guide link.
+ It is required that the `ROS Melodic` should be sourced in each terminal to run the simulation as mentioned in the `ROS Melodic` setup guide link.
 To do that,
  ```
-source /opt/ros/noetic/setup.bash
+source /opt/ros/melodic/setup.bash
  ```
 should be sourced in each terminal.
 To make it more easy, it can be added to the `.bashrc` file for automatic sourcing.
-Details can be found in the `ROS Noetic` setup guide link.
-Sourcing `ROS Noetic` will no longer be mentioned in further steps.
+Details can be found in the `ROS Melodic` setup guide link.
+Sourcing `ROS Melodic` will no longer be mentioned in further steps.

-#### Bonus: Docker container setup for `Ubuntu 20.04` with `ROS Noetic` (Bypass this section and continue from "2.2.
-[Installing dependencies](#installing_dependencies)" if you have a successful installation of `Ubuntu 20.04` with `ROS Noetic`)
+#### Bonus: Docker container setup (Bypass this section and continue from "2.2.
+[Installing dependencies](#installing_dependencies)" if you have a successful installation of `Ubuntu 18.04` with `ROS Melodic`)

 If you have a different Linux or ROS distro, you may prefer to use a Docker container to run the simulation.
 To do that, an example Docker container implementation for a PC with `Intel i7-1165G7` CPU (no Discreet GPU) and `Ubuntu 22.04` will be explained.
 In any case, you should try to implement it according to your system with external sources.
 This method is not guaranteed to work perfectly in your system.